andypiper/awesome-modern-twitter-api/readme.md

 ### Sample apps

-- [Bookmark Search](https://bookmarksearch.glitch.me/) - An app that can be remixed on Glitch.
+- [Bookmark Search](https://bookmarksearch.glitch.me/) - an app that can be remixed on Glitch.

 ### Tutorials